 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-Sub floor access was via a hatch within the dining room however at the time of inspection no access to this area was possible and therefore no comment can be made on its condition or otherwise.

 Internal joinery and kitchen fittings

 Repair category 2

-Notes Older style kitchen fittings.
-Upgrading should be expected.
+Notes Kitchen fitments are of an age and style where upgrading should now be expected.

 Chimney breasts and fireplaces

-Repair category 1
+Repair category 2

+Notes Older style gas fire.

-Notes All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.
+All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.

 Internal decorations

 Repair category 2

 Notes Full redecoration required.
-Textured coatings were noted.
+Textured coatings were noted to ceiling areas.
 On rare occasions, these materials can have an asbestos content.
 We have not tested these materials nor carried out an asbestos survey however, until the material is professionally tested the linings should be left undisturbed and the material handled by a competent contractor only.